|

 Albion, IVA, iron, fine octahedrite. |

-Drusy vugs in an
+Drusy vugs are small

 Figure 1.
 Scale bar 2.6 mm. |